rdsea/T4UME/README.md

 Figure 7: Design of UML2JSON.
 </br>

-UML2JSON generates a JAVA source code and APIs (UML2Java step) that import the Google GSON library.
+UML2JSON generates a JAVA source code and APIs (UML2Java step) that make use of the Google GSON library.
 The resulting Java program can be executed and generates a JSON representation of the input UML Model in the IDE console.

-In particular, UML2JSON transforms UML Classes and InstanceSpecifications into JSON.
+In particular, UML2JSON transforms UML Classes and InstanceSpecifications into JSON Object.
+Properties of stereotypes applied on Classes and InstanceSpecifications(i.e., the domain specific information) are transformed in properties of the corresponding JSON Object.
-The tool ia designed to work with UML and to adapt to different domains brought by applied UML Profiles.

 Indeed, UML2JSON is capable to read stereotypes applied to Classes and InstanceSpecifications model elements so that domain-specific information introduced via applied UML Profiles are also extracted.

 This work is partially funded by the H2020 Project U-Test http://www.u-test.eu/.